 The Tharu communities near Dhangadhi welcome visitors who are interested in their traditions.
-On a bicycle tour around the villages, you can enjoy the simplicity of the life of a farming community.
+On a bicycle tour around the villages, it is possible to visit the simplicity of the life of a farming community.
 On special occasions, traditional dances are performed and you can experience the rhythms of the Madal, a local musical instrument.
 You may observe the production of this instrument in a nearby workshop or witness a group of women working on the famous Tharu handicrafts.
 They are specialized in woven baskets and textiles.
 Tharu culture is also defined by a distinct religion and a deeply rooted belief in shamanism.
 If you are interested, you can see the Tharu Shaman at work and even get cleansed by him.
 The villages can be easily reached from Dhangadhi by cycle or rikshaw.